Home > Blog posts > Do Wages Affect Employee Productivity

 Why do some people feel more satisfied with their work than others?
 And what can employers do to increase worker productivity and retention?

-One answer is that employees who feel they are being paid fairly are more likely to be motivated to do their best work.
+One answer is that employees who are paid fairly are more likely to be motivated to do their best work.
 As a result, productivity growth is expected to increase.

 In addition, employers should take steps to improve the working environment.
 The working environment includes fostering cooperation and collaboration between employees and providing healthy snacks and opportunities for exercise.